 Product Selection Process

-Retail stores display goods in a way that allow you to easily browse and sample products, and better retailers have knowledgeable salespeople who can guide your decision-making process.
+Retail stores display goods in a way that allow you to browse and sample products easily, and better retailers have knowledgeable salespeople who can guide your decision-making process.
 The combination of robust informational content and customer reviews coupled with the erosion of expertise most store associates can provide for the transaction greatly reduce this benefit.

 Another benefit brick and mortar retailers can capitalize on is that some products are easier to buy when you can touch and feel them.
-But the use of ecommerce tools like zoomable photographs and videos combined with generous return policies (e.g. Zappos, who pays shipping both ways) continue to reduce this type of benefit, as well.
+But the use of e-commerce tools like zoomable photographs and videos combined with generous return policies (e.g., Zappos, who pays to ship both ways) continue to reduce this type of benefit, as well.
 Retailers need to consider how to take FULL advantage of the fact that users can touch and try the product.
 At Best Buy, for example, the cameras are powered up and available to test, where at Costco, they’re left in their boxes.
 That’s a step in the right direction!

 Another step would be to create an environment designed for customers to test the cameras under different lighting conditions, and then show them the results by printing their photos.
 Definitely more expensive to maintain, but it’s the type of experience you can’t achieve online.
 Maybe Sports Authority could have taken a page from high-end golf shops, where you can test clubs and other golf paraphernalia in simulators, and used some of its vast square footage to create areas where customers could actually try the sporting good products.